gluap/pyduofern/Readme.rst

     stick.command("1ff1d3", "position", 30) # set position of the blind with code 1ff1d3 to 30%

-You can look for an indication of possible commands in pyduofern/definitions.py I just translated them into python and did not explore what might be possible.
+Look for an indication of possible commands in ``pyduofern/definitions.py`` I just translated them into python and did not explore what might be possible.
 It looks like a lot of functionality requires a weather station, but you can just as easily automate the stuff using your home automation and having it send the up and down